What Is a Salesforce Admin?

 A Salesforce Administrator solves business problems by customizing the Salesforce Platform.
 They build, configure, and automate technology solutions to deliver business value.
 Salesforce Administrators work with stakeholders to define system requirements and customize the platform.
-To put it simply, they enable users to get the most out of Salesforce technology.
+Most importantly, they enable users to get the most out of Salesforce technology.

 - Maintain the platform

 - Make it as easy as possible for users of any technical level to use Salesforce

-- Stay updated on the platform’s new tools, capabilities, and updates
+- Stay current on the platform’s new tools, capabilities, and updates

 Think of Salesforce Administrators as your trusted advisors on all things Salesforce.
 They are a vital bridge between business and technology.